Now that summer is in full swing, we can enjoy our favorite part of the season: Camping with our dogs!

-Regardless if you’re camping in an RV or a tent, if you’re planning on having a fun, relaxing time with your friends and your dog, your dog needs to have basic obedience training to avoid any drama with others.
+Regardless if you’re camping with dogs in an RV or a tent, if you’re planning on having a fun, relaxing time with your friends, your dog needs to have basic obedience training to avoid any drama with others.

 - Solid Recall on Command(Dog comes when called every time)